-Surprisingly, two-thirds of Brit's with New Year resolutions haven't considered reducing their CO2 footprint in 2021 and for the third of those who do, nearly half are students (45%).
-Almost half of the UK population are currently unaware that going vegan could reduce their carbon footprint.
+Surprisingly, two-thirds of Brit's with New Year resolutions haven't considered reducing their CO2 footprint, and for the third of those who do, nearly half are students (45%).
+Our recent survey showed that almost half of the UK population are currently unaware that going vegan could reduce their carbon footprint.

-For those who had tried going vegan in the past, over half (54%) only managed to last 2-14 days.
+For those who had tried going vegan in the past, over half (54%) only managed to last up to two weeks.

 To add further context to our research and identify how an individual or household could make a difference, we created the Carbon Offsetting Calculator, which asks simple lifestyle questions related to transport, home appliances and communication.
 This calculator generates a summary which shows where the most CO2 is produced and how going vegan could help offset bad habits.

-Survey results further highlighted that 98% of Brits think they know how to reduce their carbon footprint, with 34% actually attempting to do so.
-Options when stating how they might (or might not) reduce their carbon footprint were: using household appliances less, using the heating less, shorter showers/ less baths, changing diet, driving less and flying less.
+Survey results further highlighted that 98% of Brits think they know how to reduce their carbon footprint, with only 34% actually actively attempting to do so.

 By just partaking in Veganuary, the UK could collectively save around 4,870 tonnes of CO2.Uswitch decided to look at the bigger picture, and work out just how much CO2 the UK could save on average from swapping to a meat free or vegan diet for a year.